databrickslabs/jupyterlab-integration/README_v2.md

     To install Databricks CLI and configure profile(s) for your cluster(s), please refer to [AWS](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html) / [Azure](https://docs.azuredatabricks.net/user-guide/dev-tools/databricks-cli.html)

+    Note:

+    - JupyterLab Integration does not support Databricks CLI profile with username password.
+Only [Personal Access Tokens](https://docs.databricks.com/dev-tools/api/latest/authentication.html) are supported.
-    Note: Whenever `$PROFILE` is used in this documentation, it refers to a valid Databricks CLI profile name, stored in a shell environment variable.
+    - Whenever `$PROFILE` is used in this documentation, it refers to a valid Databricks CLI profile name, stored in a shell environment variable.

 5. **SSH access to the Databricks cluster**

     Configure your Databricks clusters to allow ssh access, see [Configure SSH access](docs/ssh-configurations.md)

+    Note:

-    Note: *Only clusters with valid ssh configuration are visible to* `databrickslabs_jupyterlab`.
+    - *Only clusters with valid ssh configuration are visible to* `databrickslabs_jupyterlab`.

 6. **Databricks Runtime**